univention/univention-corporate-server/doc/manual/domain-ldap/ldap-directory.rst

 value of the previous data record, manipulations of the log file - such as deleted entries - can be uncovered.

+To install the :program:`univention-directory-logger` package, follow the instructions for installing software packages on UCS in :ref:`computers-installation-removal-of-individual-packages-in-the-univention-management-console` or :ref:`computers-installation-removal-of-individual-packages-in-the-command-line`.

 Individual areas of the directory service can be excluded from the logging.
 These branches can be configured using the |UCSUCR| variables :envvar:`ldap/logging/exclude1`, :envvar:`ldap/logging/excludeN`, etc. As standard, the